 Andrea Dutton is a Professor in Geological Sciences at the University of Florida.
 She is an expert in carbonate geochemistry and is the author of Tropical tales of polar ice: evidence of Last Interglacial polar ice sheet retreat recorded by fossil reefs of the granitic Seychelles islands.

 Brian Fagan is an Emeritus Professor of Anthropology at the University of California, Santa Barbara.
-His publications include The Attacking Ocean: The Past, Present, and Future of Rising Sea Levels and Elixir: A Human History of Water.
+He is an expert in archaeology and is the author of The Attacking Ocean: The Past, Present, and Future of Rising Sea Levels.